hmcts/common-performance/README.md

 # ⚙️ Setup Instructions

-To add `common-performance` as a submodule into an existing Gatling project, run:
+To add `common-performance` as a submodule into an existing Gatling project, run the following from the root folder of your Gatling repository:

 ```bash
 git submodule add git@github.com:hmcts/common-performance.git common/common-performance